Websplashers

 Protein: ~38g per serving

 Eggs are the most bioavailable protein source on the planet.
 Egg whites specifically are pure protein — almost zero fat, zero carbs.
-A frittata made with 8–10 egg whites, a cup of spinach, half a red onion, and crumbled feta is a dinner that comes together in 15 minutes and hits close to 40 grams of protein.
+A frittata made with 8–10 egg whites, a cup of spinach, half a red onion, and crumbled feta comes together in 15 minutes and packs close to 40 grams of protein.

 Egg-based dinners sometimes get unfairly dismissed as “breakfast food.”
 Ignore that.
 Protein is protein, and this one’s fast, cheap, and incredibly effective.